Thomas Edison: Electric light

 The Oregon Railroad and Navigation Company's new steamship, the Columbia, was the first commercial application for Edison's incandescent light bulb in 1880.

-Henry Villard, president of the Oregon Railroad and Navigation Company, attended Edison's 1879 demonstration.
-Villard was impressed and requested Edison install his electric lighting system aboard the Columbia.
-Although hesitant at first, Edison agreed to Villard's request.
-Most of the work was completed in May 1880, and the Columbia went to New York City, where Edison and his personnel installed Columbias new lighting system.
-The Columbia was Edison's first commercial application for his incandescent light bulb.
-The Edison equipment was removed from Columbia in 1895.

-Villard was subsequently induced to finance the construction of an electrically powered and lighted train built on a custom track built by Edison's company.
+Henry Villard financed the construction of an electrically powered and lit train built on a custom track built by Edison's company.
 The train worked and some of the technology was patented, but Edison elected to focus on the bulbs and did not follow through with developing the train.

 The incandescent light bulb patented by Edison began to gain widespread popularity in Europe as well.
 He sent engineers to promote their system, first to London, then around Europe.

-On September 4 1882, Edison turned on the system to supply the company's 946 customers in Manhattan.
-Few people noticed, some came in the evening to ask why the system was not on yet.
-The lights were so steady and so similar to the gas people were used to that they had not noticed the switch.
-There was little press but the Boston Globe stated, Edison has had an 'opening night.'
+On September 4, 1882, Edison turned on the electrical lighting system to supply the company's 946 customers in Manhattan.
+But few people noticed and some came in the evening to ask why the system had not been activated—the lights were so steady and so similar to the gas the people were used to that they had not noticed the switch.
+There was little press but the Boston Globe stated,Edison has had an 'opening night.'
 His aim is to open night until it shall be as day.

-In 1883, the US patent office ruled that Edison's patented filament improvement process was based on Sawyer's flashing method and was, therefore, invalid.
-Edison's company modified their improvement process until 1889 when a judge ruled that their new patent was valid.
-To avoid a possible court battle with yet another competitor, Joseph Swan, who held an 1880 British patent on a similar incandescent electric lamp, formed a joint company called Ediswan to manufacture and market the invention in Britain.
-Sawyer's original filament improvement process was better and Westinghouse, which owned rights to Sawyer's patent, was able to take a sizeable portion of the bulb market share from Edison by 1889.
+In 1883, the US patent office ruled that Edison's patented filament improvement process was based on William E. Sawyer's flashing method and was, therefore, invalid.
+Attempts to prevent blackening of the bulb due to emission of charged carbon from the hot filament culminated in Edison effect bulbs.
+Edison's 1883 patent for voltage-regulating is the first US patent for an electronic device due to its use of an Edison effect in an active component.
+The Edison effect was instrumental in the eventual design of vacuum tubes.
+To avoid a possible court battle with yet another competitor, Edison and Joseph Swan, who held an 1880 British patent on a similar incandescent electric lamp, formed a joint company called Ediswan to manufacture and market the invention in Britain.
+Sawyer's original filament improvement process was better, and Westinghouse, which owned rights to Sawyer's patent, was able to take a sizeable portion of the bulb market share from Edison by 1889.